paulhamsh/PaintaudioMidiCaptain/README.md

 # PaintaudioMidiCaptain
-Micropython to control the Paint Audio Midi Captain
+Micropython to control the Paint Audio Midi Captain.
+This is a fascinating pedal with ten switches with three neopixel indicators per switch, a ST7789 TFT display, rotary encoder, uart midi, wireless midi and two expression pedals.
+It uses the Raspberry Pi RP2040 microntroller chip.

+The wireless midi is 2.4GHz but not using the BLE protocol.
+It uses a BK2461 chip (which runs a similar radio interface as the nRF24L01).

 ## Information sources